jures/user-management/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.1.

+## Running local json server

+Run `json-server --watch src/assets/mockUsers.json` in a separate terminal to have the json server running in the background.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.